 The first version is a figured shield with a pointed base and a wide light contour.
 Inside it are three black and two white vertical stripes, and in the center is a small red shield with a crescent and a star.

 The second emblem also features a shield but has ten corners.
-The stylized Turkish flag is placed in the top left corner, and in the center is the abbreviation “B. G. K.,” outlined above and below with thin white lines.
+The stylized Turkish flag is placed in the top-left corner, and in the center is the abbreviation “B. G. K.,” outlined with thin white lines above and below.
 Below is the number “1903,” the year Besiktas was founded.

 1940 – 1960

-The figure shield’s inner side is adorned with three vertical white and two black stripes.
-In the top left corner is a drawing of the Turkish flag, and beneath it is a horizontal line with the white inscription “BEŞIKTAŞ.”
+The figure shield’s inner side is adorned with three vertical white stripes and two black stripes.
+In the top-left corner is a drawing of the Turkish flag, and beneath it is a horizontal line bearing the white inscription “BEŞIKTAŞ.”

 1960 – 1970

 In this version, the shield contains two white and three black stripes.
-At the same time, it does not have an external dark contour.
-The stylized and rotated 90-degree Turkish flag is in the center on a red mini-shield.
+At the same time, it lacks an external dark contour.
+The stylized, rotated 90-degree Turkish flag is centered on a red mini-shield.
 Above it are the letters “B. G.K.,” and at the very bottom is the number “1903.”

 1970 – 1980